Are you planning a visit to Lithuania’s second city and are wondering what to do in Kaunas?

 Where to Stay in Kaunas

-Monk’s Bunk Hostel – Located in Central Kaunas, this small and cosy hostel is an excellent option if you are travelling on a budget, solo, or just want to meet some cool people.
-They have both dorm and private rooms available, have great reviews, and an excellent staff.
-Click here to see their availability
+Monk’s Bunk Hostel – This small and cosy hostel is an excellent option if you are travelling on a budget, solo, or just want to meet some people.
+They have both dorm and private rooms available, a nice common room and friendly staff to answer any questions about Kaunas.

 Are you planning to visit Lithuania’s second city?
-Are you wondering what to do in Kaunas?
+Have any questions?
 Let us know in the comments!

 I’ve just arrived in Kaunas and delighted to be here!
 Just walking from the bus station to my accommodation has been a treat and I can’t wait to explore the world heritage Art Deco streets, Devil’s Museum (Velnių Muziejus) and old town tomorrow.
 Can I add a recommendation for the budget accommodation I’ve found… Lux Hostel.
 Not a backpacker vibe, it’s a comfortable apartment right on Laisvės Alėja pedestrian street, in sight of the church.
 Full of lovely wood, with a sitting room, new bathrooms and even a little kitchen in the room though there’s loads of tempting cafes just outside 🙂